dzianisv/MapleMini-AdjustableTimer/README.md

 ## Usage

 Push a button to increase the interval.
 Keep it pushed for exact time you want to increase the interval.
+Use a custom button PB5 or pin number 17 on the board to increase a second interval.

 - ![](./demo.gif)
 Demo